Ian Worthington

 Persuasion: Greek Rhetoric in Action (Routledge: 1994)

-He is currently writing books on early Argead Macedonia (for OUP), on Roxane, wife of Alexander the Great (also for OUP in its 'Women in Antiquity' series), and on warfare and democracy in Athens as part of an ARC funded project, and editing (with Priscilla Gontijo Leite, Universidade Federal da Paraíba, Brazil) a far-bigger-than-expected book on scare tactic rhetoric in various Greek and Roman authors and genres.
+He is currently writing monographs on Roxane, wife of Alexander the Great (for OUP in its 'Women in Antiquity' series), and on military rhetoric, threat perception, and warfare in Athens as part of an ARC funded project on democratic Athens at war.
+He is also co-editing two books, the first with Priscilla Gontijo Leite (Universidade Federal da Paraíba, Brazil) on scare tactic rhetoric in various Greek and Roman authors for Routledge and the second with David Pritchard (UQ) on Warmaking in Fourth-century Athens: New Appraisals, also for Routledge, with both to burst onto the world in, touch wood, 2025.

 In addition to many conference papers worldwide, he has given invited talks and keynote addresses win Australia, America, Canada, the UK, several European countries, Brazil, and Japan, as well as national and radio and TV interviews and podcasts, founded the Orality and Literacy in Ancient Greece conference series, appeared in the 2011 BBC TV series Ancient Worlds, and has a ‘Great Courses’ DVD and CD titled The Long Shadow of the Ancient Greek World, released in 2008.